brianmcoates/meehan-md/src/pages/blog/2020-03-11-the-war-on-sickness.md

 ## Tea

-* Tea made from a combination of elderflower,[yarrow](https://articles.mercola.com/herbs-spices/yarrow.aspx), boneset, linden, peppermint and ginger; drink it hot and often for combating a cold or flu.
+* Tea made from a combination of elderflower, [yarrow](https://articles.mercola.com/herbs-spices/yarrow.aspx), boneset, linden, peppermint and ginger; drink it hot and often for combating a cold or flu.
 * Among other benefits, this combination causes you to sweat, which is helpful for eradicating a virus from your system.

 ## Chicken soup